yanivnizan/knowledge-base/src/documents/unity/store/Store_Events.html.md

 Soomla.SoomlaStore.Initialize(new Soomla.Example.MuffinRushAssets());
 ````

-###OnCurrencyBalanceChanged
+### OnCurrencyBalanceChanged

-This event will be thrown when the balance of a specific currency has changed.
+This event is triggered when the balance of a specific currency has changed.

 ``` cs
 StoreEvents.OnCurrencyBalanceChanged += onCurrencyBalanceChanged;